planck-repl/planck/site/src/repl.md

 ###  Color Themes

-Planck employs various colors for the REPL prompt, results, stderr, _etc._ If you'd prefer to work in a monochrome REPL, pass `-t plain` or `-​-theme plain` when starting Planck.
+Planck employs various colors for the REPL prompt, results, errors, _etc._ If you'd prefer to work in a monochrome REPL, pass `-t plain` or `-​-theme plain` when starting Planck.

 Planck attempts to automatically detect if you are running in a light or dark terminal (first checking and honoring the `COLORFGBG` environment variable, if set) and picks the light or dark theme, which adjusts the colors accordingly.
 If this detection fails, you can always override it via `-t light` or `-t dark`.